SuperOfficeDocs/crmscript/docs/api-reference/global-functions/faqSearch.md

 ## Category parser array

-faq.categoryId - the id of the matching category faq.categoryName - the name of the matching category faq.categoryLink - a URL to the customer pages to the matching category faq.categoryDescription - the description of the matching category faq.categoryScore - the score of the matching category, given in percentage with 2 decimals precision
+faq.categoryId* the id of the matching category faq.categoryName* the name of the matching category faq.categoryLink* a URL to the customer pages to the matching category faq.categoryDescription* the description of the matching category faq.categoryScore* the score of the matching category, given in percentage with 2 decimals precision

 ## Entry parser array

-faq.entryId - the ID of the matching entry faq.entryName - the name of the matching entry faq.entryLink - a URL to the customer pages to the matching entry faq.entryQuestion - the question part of the matching entry faq.entryScore - the score of the matching entry, given in percentage with 2 decimals precision
+faq.entryId* the ID of the matching entry faq.entryName* the name of the matching entry faq.entryLink* a URL to the customer pages to the matching entry faq.entryQuestion* the question part of the matching entry faq.entryScore* the score of the matching entry, given in percentage with 2 decimals precision

 * **Integer:** root the id of the category folder where you want to search from. -1 for the whole tree
 * **Integer:** access indicates the minimum access one needs for this search.
 See below for access codes